Iteranya/viel-ai/README.md

 *   **⚡ FastAPI (Python):** A modern, high-performance web framework.
 It powers the brain of the bot and handles all the asynchronous magic required for Discord communication.
 It's fast, robust, and easy to read.
 *   **💾 SQLite:** A reliable, serverless database engine.
 Your entire world—every character, memory, and setting—lives in a single file on your disk.
 This makes backups instant and ensures you don't need to be a database administrator just to run a roleplay bot.
 *   **✨ Vanilla JS:** The control panel is built with pure HTML, CSS, and JavaScript.
 No compiling, no React/Vue/Angular complexity, and no "node_modules" black holes.
 If you know the basics of web design, you can hack the UI to look exactly how you want.
+*   **📝 Jinja2 Templating:** We use Jinja2 for our prompting engine.
+This gives power users total control within the admin panel to script dynamic system prompts.
+You can use logic, loops, and variables to fine-tune exactly how context and lore are fed to the AI.

 ---